TRENDING

 Our current social and financial structure is based on people exchanging their skills and knowledge for money in the form of wages, which they then use to purchase goods and services from third parties to improve their quality of life.
 But what would happen if the first link in the chain breaks and people no longer need to work because a machine (or AI) works in their place?

 OpenAI CEO Sam Altman once asked himself that question about humanity’s future, and one of the answers was a universal basic income (UBI).
-For eight years, Altman funded a study conducted by the nonprofit research lab OpenResearch that analyzed what would happen if we all received a certain amount of money every month without working.
+For three years, Altman funded a study conducted by the nonprofit research lab OpenResearch that analyzed what would happen if we all received a certain amount of money every month without working.

 Giving Silicon Valley an allowance.
 Although the UBI concept has been around for several decades, it only gained significant traction when Silicon Valley tycoons like Altman and Tesla CEO Elon Musk pointed to it as a solution to human unemployment caused by automation and AI.